geographiclib/geographiclib-doc/source/doc/triaxial.rst

 of all, we note that :math:`f(p)` has positive double poles at :math:`p = 0`, :math:`-l_b^2`, and :math:`-l_a^2` and that
 :math:`f(p) \rightarrow -1` for :math:`p \rightarrow \pm\infty`.
 (For
-now, we assume that :math:`x, y, z` are all nonzero.).
+now, we assume that :math:`X, Y, Z` are all nonzero.).
 Therefore :math:`f(p)` has a single root for :math:`p \in (0, \infty)`.
 In this region :math:`f'(p) < 0` and :math:`f''(p) > 0`, and, as a consequence, picking a starting guess for Newton's method between :math:`p = 0` and